milliorn/portfolio/src/pages/blogs/this-week-in-rust.md

     └── main.rs
 ```

 The `Cargo.toml` file is the manifest file for our project.
-It contains the project's metadata and dependencies.
+It contains **metadata and dependencies** for the project.
 The `src` directory contains the source code for our project.
 The `main.rs` file is the entry point for our application.
 We'll use this file to write our server code.
 Let's open the `Cargo.toml` file and add the following dependencies:

 HTTP, a text-based protocol built on top of TCP, necessitates the acceptance of TCP connections initially.
 This can be accomplished by creating a TcpListener as shown below: